JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
 - Type dhcp into the filter bar of Wireshark and start a new capture.
 In Powershell, type the command ipconfig /renew and press enter.
-Well that wasn't very exciting at all was it?
-Not much happened.😒 Lets direct our attention to Figure 25 for a moment because Figure 24 was a snooze fest. 😴
+Lets direct our attention to Figure 25 for a moment.
 </p>

 <p>
-- So, Figure 25.
-What is this all about?
-Well, we can't use the command ipconfig /release in PowerShell because we will loose our connection to the windows-vm.
-We came here to see some DHCP Traffic, so lets create some.
+- We came here to see some DHCP Traffic, so lets create some.
 Open the Notepad on the windows-vm.
 Type in, ipconfig /release and ipconfig /renew like you see in Figure 25.
 Now, save that in C:\ProgramData as dhcp.bat and click save.
 Now lets hop back over to PowerShell.
 </p>
 <br />
 <p>